Escobar homers again, Carrasco pitches Mets past Rangers 4-1 - WHIZ News

 UP NEXT

 Mets: RHP Taijuan Walker (6-2, 2.72 ERA) pitches Monday night in the opener of a three-game series at Cincinnati, which has the worst record in the National League.
-Hard-throwing rookie RHP Hunter Greene (3-9, 5.72) goes for the Reds.
-Walker fired 7 1/3 shutout innings of four-hit ball last Wednesday against Houston.
+Hard-throwing rookie Hunter Greene (3-9, 5.72) goes for the Reds.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports